Handling USPTO Maintenance Fee Notification Parsing

 @model_validator(mode="after")

-def calculate_statutory_due(self) -> "MaintenanceFeeNotice":
+def compute_dates(self) -> "MaintenanceFeeNotice":

 whole_years = int(self.fee_window)

-half_year_months = 6 if (self.fee_window - whole_years) >= 0.5 else 0
+half_months = 6 if (self.fee_window - whole_years) >= 0.5 else 0

-base_anniversary = self.issue_date + relativedelta(
+self.statutory_due = self.issue_date + relativedelta(

-years=whole_years, months=half_year_months
+years=whole_years, months=half_months

 )

-self.grace_period_end = base_anniversary + timedelta(days=180)
+self.grace_period_end = self.statutory_due + relativedelta(months=6)

 return self